 Cheap, easy, accessible, fast.
-A little top for €5, a trendy dress received in 48 hours, and hey presto, we forget about it.
-Except that behind these clothes that sometimes only last for a few stories, hides a well-established model... and deeply destructive .
+A little top for €5, a trendy dress delivered in 48 hours, and poof, we forget about it.
+Except that behind these clothes, which sometimes only last for a few Instagram stories, lies a well-oiled… and profoundly destructive model .

-Since the early 2000s, fashion has shifted into a logic of hyper-acceleration .
-Where there used to be two collections per year (spring/summer, autumn/winter), some brands now offer one per week: up to 52 micro-seasons per year (Marquis, 2021).
-Pioneers in the genre, Zara and H&M, led the way.
-Players like Shein then pushed the envelope even further, with several thousand new items posted online every day (McKinsey & Company, 2024).
+Since the early 2000s, fashion has shifted into a hyper-accelerated cycle .
+Where there used to be two collections a year (spring/summer, autumn/winter), some brands now offer one per week: up to 52 micro-seasons per year (Marquis, 2021).
+Pioneers of this approach, Zara and H&M, paved the way.
+Players like Shein then pushed the envelope even further, with several thousand new items added online every day (McKinsey & Company, 2024).

-This model is incredibly efficient... commercially.
-By 2025, fast fashion will be worth nearly $151 billion worldwide, with annual growth of more than 10% (UniformMarket, 2024).
-But its effectiveness is based on a brutal equation: massive production, reduced costs and working conditions, offshoring, appalling environmental impact, and deplorable quality.
+This model is remarkably effective... commercially.
+By 2025, fast fashion is projected to be worth nearly $151 billion globally, with annual growth exceeding 10% (UniformMarket, 2024).
+But its effectiveness rests on a brutal equation: mass production, cut-down costs and working conditions, offshoring, appalling environmental impact, and deplorable quality.

 What are the main consequences of fast fashion?

-- Massive overproduction : More than 100 billion items of clothing are produced each year, a large portion of which are neither sold nor worn (Ellen MacArthur Foundation, 2017).
+- Massive overproduction : More than 100 billion garments are produced each year, a large portion of which is neither sold nor worn (Ellen MacArthur Foundation, 2017).

-- Greenhouse gas emissions : The fashion industry is responsible for 3–10% of global CO₂ emissions (Nature, 2020).
+- Greenhouse gas emissions : The fashion industry is responsible for 3 to 10% of global CO₂ emissions (Nature, 2020).

 - Water consumption : 93 billion cubic meters of water are used each year.